 I will say this; I see too many players spew in this dynamic.
 They try to force raises that will never work, get frustrated because every pot is multi-way, and try to bluff players that have no interest in folding.
 The truth is that these games are boring.
 You have to wait for hands to develop because bluffing is a waste of money (especially preflop), but just know that your patience will be rewarded more often since there will be some random middle pair ready to pay off your top set when it finally happens.
 This isn’t an exciting game to play in because it forces you to be patient…and it may not even be optimal if you have the skills to play LAG on a tighter table…but recognize the dynamic and put a +EV counter-strategy to work if you find yourself in this situation.

 Now this is how I tend to deal with really passive lefts.
-Dealing with aggressive lefts, when all of your opens are getting 3bet and all of your calls are get squeezed, is a totally different beast that we’ll discuss in a future article.
-But for now, knowing how to handle these really fishy game dynamics will give you a leg up…especially if you are playing in these kinds of $1/$2 games regularly.
+Dealing with aggressive lefts, when all of your opens are getting 3bet and all of your calls are getting squeezed, is a totally different beast that we’ll discuss in a future article.
+But for now, knowing how to handle these really fishy game dynamics will give you a leg up…especially if you are playing in these kinds of $1/$2 cash games regularly.